quchen/articles/great_things_about_haskell.md

 Many things in programming have similar interfaces.
 You can add two numbers, adding 0 to anything doesn't change it, and it doesn't matter where you put the parentheses in `1+2+3`.
 You can multiply numbers, 1 doesn't change the result, and parentheses in `1*2*3` don't matter.
 So much for elementary operations.
 But there's more, in fact a lot more.
 When you concatenate a list and the empty list, you get back the list.
 When you concatenate three lists, it doesn't matter how you group the concatenation, you'll always get the same result.
 There are many other objects that obey these two simple rules.
 So why not have a common interface?
 Well, it's called `Monoid` in Haskell (and math).
 There are functions that take any monoid and put them together, using the appropriate monoid operation.

 Monoids are of course just an example, there are many other so-called *type classes*. `Eq` is for things you can compare for equality; as you may expect, most things are part of this. `Ord` are ordered types, for example real numbers.
-Complex numbers aren't in `Ord` for example, because you can't order them in a meaningful manner. `Enum` (for enumeratable) are things that have a next and previous element.
+Complex numbers aren't in `Ord` for example, because you can't order them in a meaningful manner. `Enum` (for enumerable) are things that have a next and previous element.

 Functions are rarely restricted more than they have to be.
 If you write a function, chances are that it doesn't only work for the type you have intended, but for the whole class of types that behaves similarly, and in addition, there are laws for the basic operations that ensure that these generic functions do what you think they should do, no matter what kind of an abstruse type you feed them.